CiscoTestAutomation/getting-started/source/quickstart/comparebeforeafter.rst

 Important concepts
 -------------------
-*Describe the key Genie and generic concepts that the user needs to understand before they begin to perform these tasks.
-We'll need to define what these are.*
+Describe the key |library| and generic concepts that the user needs to understand before they begin to perform these tasks.
+We'll need to define what these are.

 <Concept 1>
 ^^^^^^^^^^^